ZhengyuZhao/Adi-Red-Scene/README.md

-# Adaptive Discriminative Region Discovery for Scene Recognition
+# Adaptive Discriminative Region Discovery for Scene Recognition (ACMMM 2018)

 This repository contains the Python implementation of "Adi-Red" approach described in our paper:
 **From Volcano to Toyshop: Adaptive Discriminative Region Discovery for Scene Recognition**